-St Barnabas Endowed CE Junior Academy is a 'telling' school.
+Freeman's & St Barnabas are 'telling' schools.
 Pupils are told that they must report any incidence of bullying to an adult within school when another pupil tells them that they are being bullied or if they see bullying taking place.
 It is their responsibility to report their knowledge to a member of staff.
 For more information, please read our Anti-Bullying Policy.